Domestic sheep predation: South America

 In South America, the only widespread potential predators of sheep are cougars and jaguars, both of which are known to prey on livestock regularly.
-South American canids such as the Maned wolf and foxes of the genus Pseudalopex are also blamed for sheep deaths, but no evidence for a statistically significant amount of predation by most of these species has ever been presented.
-However, the culpeo is a threat to sheep, and is responsible for 60% of the predator losses in Patagonia.
+South American canids such as the maned wolf and foxes of the genus Lycalopex are also blamed for sheep deaths, but there is no evidence for a statistically significant amount of predation by most of these species.
+However, the culpeo is considered a threat to sheep, and is responsible for 60% of the predator losses in Patagonia.

 Africa

-Though large, the South African sheep industry is significantly hindered by the innumerable predators present in the country.
+Although large, the South African sheep industry is significantly hindered by the numerous predators present in the country.
 Other African nations that rely on sheep face a similar problem.

 Black-backed jackals are the most significant sheep predators of southern and eastern Africa.
 Jackal predation typically peaks during droughts when wild food is scarce and the sheep are weakened.
 Merino sheep tend to be the most vulnerable, due to their habit of scattering upon attack, unlike fat-tailed sheep which bunch together for defence.
 In Transvaal between 1965 and 1971, a study on the stomach contents of over 400 jackals showed that sheep constituted 6% of the diet of jackals living in game reserves, and 27% for those living near farming districts.
 A similar study in Natal revealed that sheep constituted 35% of the resident jackal's diet.